When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Introduction

 \section{Introduction}

-AI agents based on Large Language Models are increasingly deployed across academic \cite{lu2024llms}, social \cite{tessler2024ai}, and industrial domains \cite{patel2020leveraging,stone2020artificial}.
+AI agents based on LLMs are increasingly deployed across academic \cite{lu2024llms}, social \cite{tessler2024ai}, and industrial domains \cite{hettiarachchi2025exploring,hughes2025ai}.
 This rapid adoption calls for robust frameworks capable of anticipating agent behaviour, both in interactions with humans and in environments involving multiple autonomous agents.
 Reliable behavioural prediction is a prerequisite for enabling new applications, supporting the deployment of trustworthy AI systems, and mitigating risks such as bias amplification or strategically undesirable outcomes \cite{fulgu2024surprising,andras2018trusting}.

-Most existing efforts have focused on individual agents, with significant progress in transparency and interpretability \cite{ali2025entropy,el2025towards}, as well as in the detection of inconsistencies, biases, and hallucinations \cite{buscemi2024newspapers,li2023halueval,li2023evaluating}.
-In contrast, scenarios involving multiple interacting agents remain less explored \cite{hammond2025multi}.
-In such settings, collective dynamics can give rise to emergent behaviours and biases that are not directly predictable from the properties of isolated agents, which may lead to unreliable conclusions when interacting agents are involved.
-In fact, latent biases emerging from agent interactions may result in unfair decisions, systematic advantages for specific actors, or distortions of competitive equilibria.
-The relevance of these challenges is particularly evident in applied domains, such as automated dispute resolution \cite{brooks2022artificial,falcao2024making}, auction design and pricing mechanisms in economics and finance \cite{bahtizin2019using,chaffer2025governing,chen2023utility}, or negotiation processes in supply chains \cite{abaku2024theoretical,min2010artificial,ramachandran2022contract}.
+Most existing efforts have focused on individual agents, with significant progress in transparency and interpretability \cite{ali2025entropy,el2025towards}, as well as in the detection of inconsistencies, biases, and hallucinations \cite{huang2025survey,zhou2024unibias}.
+In contrast, scenarios involving multiple interacting agents remain comparatively underexplored \cite{hammond2025multi}.
+In such settings, collective dynamics can give rise to emergent behaviours and biases that are not directly predictable from the properties of isolated agents.
+These interaction-driven phenomena may in turn lead to unreliable outcomes, including unfair decisions, systematic advantages for specific actors, or distortions of competitive equilibria.
+Methods based on the emulation of human behaviour \cite{park2023generative}, while informative, may therefore yield unreliable conclusions when applied to autonomous agents with distinct optimisation dynamics.
+The relevance of these challenges is particularly evident in applied domains such as automated dispute resolution \cite{brooks2022artificial,falcao2024making}, auction design and pricing mechanisms \cite{bahtizin2019using,chen2023utility}, and negotiation processes in supply chains \cite{abaku2024theoretical,min2010artificial,ramachandran2022contract}.

-Beyond agent-level evaluation, game theory \cite{owen2013game} offers a principled framework for modelling strategic multi-agent interactions and predict the responses of rational agents \cite{balabanova2025media,falcao2024making,HanAICom2022emergent}.
-Traditionally used to study human decision-making \cite{stewart2024distorting,talajic2024strategic}, game-theoretic models have increasingly been adopted to evaluate LLM-based agents, both in classical game settings and in more complex strategic environments \cite{fontana2024nicer,wang2024large,willis2025will}, including interactions in distributed and game-like computational systems \cite{he2025generative}.